Take your Career to the Next Level

 The book is chock full quotes, cases, ideas, and tools.

-Ross School of Business, University of Michigan
+Dave Ulrich, Professor,Ross School of Business, University of Michigan

-Joel Garfinkle offers smart strategies to stand out from the crowd…I like this book.
+Joel Garfinkle offers smart strategies to stand out from the crowd… I like this book.

 Joel Garfinkle provides practical, actionable ideas you can use to get ahead.
 The book delivers on its promise.

-author of The Fred Factor and You Don't Need a Title to be a Leader
+Mark Sanborn, Author,"The Fred Factor" and "You Don't Need a Title to Be a Leader"

 Table of Contents

-Forward by Marshall Goldsmith
+Foreword by Marshall Goldsmith

 Marshall Goldsmith is an author with many years of executive coaching and corporate coaching experience.
-He’s written twenty-three books and been named by the American Management Association as one of 50 great thinkers and leaders who have influenced the field of management over the past 80 years.
+He’s written 23 books and been named by the American Management Association as one of 50 great thinkers and leaders who have influenced the field of management over the past 80 years.

 Introduction

-Part I: Improve Your Perception—Take Control of How Others See You
+Part I: Improve Your Perception — Take Control of How Others See You

 Perception begins to form from the very first encounter, and it is the first area that Joel's clients usually need to work on.
 How other people see you has a direct impact on your career success.
 In part one, you will discover 3 key points to apply to: